Fibering rigidity of 3-manifolds with Torelli monodromy: Introduction

-The basic outline of the proof Theorem \ref{maintheorem} is as follows: Suppose there could be two fibrations of a hyperbolic manifold $M$, with fibers $S_1$ and $S_2$ and monodromies $\tau_{1}\in \mathcal{T}(S_{1})$ and $\tau_{2}\in \mathcal{T}(S_{2})$.
-A covering space of $M$ is found, that retracts onto a covering space $S_3$ of both $S_1$ and $S_2$.
-The assumption that the monodromies are in Torelli is used to show that different connected components of the lifts to $S_{3}$ of curves from $S_1$ and $S_2$ are homologous.
-This gives a contradiction.\\

-Unlike with 3-manifolds, that fiber in many different ways if they fiber at all, in Theorem 1.1 of \cite{Salter}, it was shown that if $M$ is a surface bundle over a surface, whenever the monodromy is in the subgroup of the Torelli group generated by Dehn twists around separating curves (the ``Johnson Kernel''), then the fibering is unique, unless it is a trivial product of two base spaces.
-A common theme is that, when the monodromy is in the Torelli group, the topology of the fiber determines the topology of the manifold to a large extent, which is used to obtain contradictions to the existence of fiberings.
+Fibering rigidity of 4-manifolds, i.e. surface bundles over surfaces, was studied in \cite{Salter}.
+In that case, one uses the Johnson Kernel instead of the Torelli group, and the proof of a somewhat different result makes use of the Johnson homomorphism theory.
 A survey of ``fibering rigidity'' results for 4-manifolds is given in \cite{Rivin}.\\

+\textbf{Plan of proof.} Theorem \ref{maintheorem} is proven by contradiction.
+Suppose there are two fibrations of a hyperbolic manifold $M$, with nonisotopic fibers $S_1$ and $S_2$ and monodromies $\tau_{1}\in \mathcal{T}(S_{1})$ and $\tau_{2}\in \mathcal{T}(S_{2})$.
+A covering space of $M$ is found, that retracts onto a common infinite cyclic covering space $S_3$ of $S_1$ and $S_2$.
+The assumption that the monodromies are in the Torelli subgroup is used to show that a certain lift or lifts of the monodromies act trivially on homology.
+This contradicts the fact that the image of $H_{1}(S_{3};\mathbb{Z})$ in $H_{1}(M;\mathbb{Z})$ has infinite rank.\\

+\textbf{Outline of the paper.} Subsection \ref{notation} introduces some basic notation, conventions and definitions that will be used throughout the paper.
+Subsection \ref{intersection} deals with maps between the homology of covering spaces, and the global structure of such covering spaces.
+In Subsection \ref{translation}, some consequences of hyperbolicity are established.
+Finally Section \ref{final} uses homological arguments to show that there is a product of powers of the monodromies $\tau_{1}$ and $\tau_{2}$ whose lift corresponds to a deck transformation that acts trivially on the homology of a covering space of $M$.
+In Section \ref{lastone} this is shown to give a contradiction from which Theorem \ref{maintheorem} follows.\\